-We aim to ensure that civic society, our investors, our employees and the wider community all benefit from our investment activities as we work to build successful sustainable businesses.
-Across all of our investment sectors, we are committed to promoting world-class standards in health and safety, environmental protection, social engagement and business integrity - as well as sound corporate governance and transparent accounting.
+We aim to ensure that our investors, our employees and the wider community all benefit from our investment activities as we work to build successful sustainable businesses.
+Across all our investment sectors, we are committed to promoting international industry practice standards in health and safety, environmental protection, social engagement and business integrity - as well as sound corporate governance and transparent accounting.
 This commitment manifests itself through: